QTM 201Am I Actually a Christian?

 1.4 The Great Equalizer (Pride, Greed, and Gossip)

-Before the "Moralist" gets arrogant, let's look at the rest of the code.
-God doesn't just hate sexual sin; He hates System Rebellion in all forms.
+Before the "moralist" gets arrogant, look at the rest of what the Bible says.
+God does not only care about sexual sin; He cares about rebellion in all forms.

-The Verdict: If you are looking at this list and thinking, "Well, I'm guilty of Greed and Gossip, but at least I'm not doing the 'Big Sins,'" you are missing the point.
-We are ALL disqualified.
-The Student is disqualified.
-The Cultural Christian is disqualified.
-The Moralist is disqualified.
-You need a complete System Restore.
+The verdict: If you are looking at this list and thinking, "Well, I am guilty of greed and gossip, but at least I am not doing the 'big sins,'" you are missing the point.
+We are all disqualified.
+The student is disqualified.
+The cultural Christian is disqualified.
+The moralist is disqualified.
+You need a complete fresh start from God.

-If we are auditing your faith, we have to look at how you treat the people "outside" the walls.
-There is a dangerous sub-variant of the "Cultural Christian" that is killing the modern church.
-It is the Theological Bully.
+If we are looking at your faith, we have to look at how you treat people "outside" the walls.
+There is a dangerous kind of "cultural Christian" that is hurting the church today.
+It is the theological bully.

 I have been a professor at a Christian University since 2006.
 Over the last two decades, I have mentored hundreds of students.
 While the number of students hasn't changed, the toxicity has.